Murder of Jasmine Fiore: Fiore's death

-Investigators reported that Jenkins and Fiore checked into the L'Auberge hotel in Del Mar, San Diego, on the evening of August 13, 2009.
+Investigators reported that Jenkins and Fiore checked into the L'Auberge hotel in Del Mar, California (near San Diego) on the evening of August 13, 2009.
 They were to attend a poker tournament, a charity fundraiser for the Carma Foundation at the Del Mar Hilton.
 Surveillance video captured Fiore and Jenkins leaving the Hilton at about 2:30 a.m. on August 14.
 The couple were later seen at the Ivy Hotel, a nightclub in downtown San Diego.
 At around 4:30 a.m., Jenkins returned to the L'Auberge hotel alone.
 Fiore was not seen alive again.
 Jenkins left the L'Auberge hotel at around 9 a.m. that day.

 Fiore's body was discovered, but not identified, on August 15 at about 7 a.m., badly beaten and crushed inside a suitcase, in a dumpster in an alley in Buena Park, California.
 According to Buena Park police, Fiore's teeth and fingers had been removed, before her nude body was stuffed into the suitcase.
 She had also been strangled.
 Authorities believe the mutilation was an attempt to impede identification.
 On August 18, her remains were identified using the serial numbers of her breast implants.
 The Orange County coroner's office reported Fiore had died a couple of hours before her body was found.
-Fiore's white Mercedes was found abandoned in a parking lot in West Hollywood, about a mile from the penthouse Fiore shared with Jenkins in Fairfax District, Los Angeles.
+Fiore's white Mercedes was found abandoned in a parking lot in the city of West Hollywood, California, about a mile from the penthouse Fiore shared with Jenkins in Fairfax District, Los Angeles.
 Police reported that there was a significant amount of blood, and some evidence of hair pulling.

 Jenkins reported Fiore missing on August 15 at 8:55 p.m.
 He told police that he last saw Fiore about 8:30 p.m.
 August 14 at their home on Edinburgh Avenue, Los Angeles.
 Jenkins said they had gone to San Diego for a poker event and that after returning, she dropped him off that evening, left to do errands, and never returned.